rohit2483yadav/AI-Research-Paper-Intelligence-System/README.md

 # AI Research Paper Intelligence System

-AI Research Paper Analyzer is an NLP-based application that helps users search, analyze, and understand research papers using semantic search, transformer models, vector databases, and Large Language Models (LLMs).
+AI Research Paper Intelligence System is an NLP-based application that helps users search, analyze, and understand research papers using semantic search, transformer models, vector databases, and Large Language Models (LLMs).

 The system retrieves the most relevant research papers for a given query, generates concise summaries, extracts important keywords and research entities, and visualizes the similarity between retrieved papers.